 The morning after

 - Detox with nature in Space for Life and explore the Biodôme, Insectarium, Botanical Garden and Rio Tinto Alcan Planetarium.
+The Montreal City Hop-on Hop-off Tour will get you to most places.

 - Passeport MTL provides access to key Montréal attractions and the city’s public transit system (the 24-hour card sells for $64 and the 72-hour card for $109).